 Forms in Space…by light (in time), an installation by Cerith Wyn Evans Tate Britain Commission, 28 March – 20 August 2017 When walking into the Duveen Gallery at Tate Britain in London, I was confronted with a juxtaposition of neo-classical architecture with a manifestation of neon lights in the space.
 I immediately felt the needed to stop and gaze in awe and give myself some time to take it in.
 Cerith Wyn Evans’s installation of apparently random curves, loops and lines is almost 2 kilometres long and is an exciting, surprising discursive experience that gives the viewer space to contemplate.
 Cerith Wyn Evans was born in 1958 and started… Read More »Drawings in space

-Hodgkin says goodbye to absent friends – Howard Hodgkin exhibition review at the National Portrait Galley in London Ever since I was interested in art, I have always seen Howard Hodgkin as one of my artists whose work resonates strongly with me.
+Howard Hodgkin exhibition review at the National Portrait Gallery in London 2017 Ever since I was interested in art, I have always seen Howard Hodgkin as one of my artists whose work resonates strongly with me.
 In this review of Howard Hodgkin’s Absent Friends exhibition at the National Portrait Gallery, I want to explore, understand and put into words (if that is possible) what it is about Hodgkin’s paintings that have managed to turn mere paintings into objects of contemplation and hold my curiosity for so many years.
-At the same time say goodbye to another great artist; Howard Hodgkin died on 9th March 2017,… Read More »Hodgkin says goodbye to absent friends
+At the same time say goodbye to another great artist; Howard Hodgkin died on 9th March 2017, two weeks before this show opened.… Read More »Hodgkin says goodbye to absent friends

 Re-evaluating our relationship to space – Richard Wilson, Stealing Space, exhibition review When l saw an image of the installation of Richard’s show l was intrigued and decided to visit.
 Richard Wilson, the Turner Prize-nominated artist, has been exhibiting for 35 years and has won universal critical acclaim.
 In this review of his exhibition ‘Stealing Spaces’ at the Annely Juda Fine Art gallery in London l was interested in how he uses different materials and ideas to draw attention to our relationship with space.
 His work titled, ‘20:50‘ (1987) is an installation of oil in a room up to waist height and helped draw attention to his practice… Read More »Richard Wilson exhibition review